-Have you ever found yourself in that moment where your kids were doing something absurdly cute or ridiculously funny?
+Have you ever found yourself at that moment where your kids were doing something absurdly cute or ridiculously funny?

 What do we do?
 We grab our phones and try to take a picture, don’t we?

-More times than not something goes wrong with the picture for me: my fingers get in the way, the camera doesn’t focus in time, or the moment passes.
+More times than not something goes wrong with the picture for me: my fingers get in the way, the camera doesn’t focus on time, or the moment passes.

 I think life is a lot like that.